elizabethmcd/BLAST-DAGMan/README.md

 2. Make a directory with all of your fasta files.
 If the file extension of the files is different than `.faa`, change the `make-combos.py` script with your specific file extension.
 Put the scripts in this directory.

+3. To change the `blastp` settings, change the script `blast-all.sh`.
+The `blast-all.sub` script also directs where the BLAST executables are, so change that if need be for your particular system.

-3. To run the workflow on an HTCondor system: `condor_submit_dag blast-chtc.dag`.
+4. To run the workflow on an HTCondor system: `condor_submit_dag blast-chtc.dag`.

-4. Your results are now in your specified results directory.
+5. Your results are now in your specified results directory.
 What isn't included in these scripts are the added filtering steps I currently use.
 I use this workflow a lot for running the concatenated BLAST comparisons through MCL.
 I use such filtering steps at the end of the `combine-cat.sh` script:

 ### Filtering